‘The View’ Host Meghan McCain Gives Thanks For Whoopi Goldberg’s Friendship In Heartfelt IG Post

 She called the experience of working with the star of The Stand “surreal.”

-In the side-by-side photograph, Whoopi donned a white turtleneck and an orange vest.
-She wore her trademark granny glasses which had blue frames.
+In the side-by-side photograph, Whoopi wore a white turtleneck and an orange vest.
+She wore her trademark granny glasses, which had blue frames.

 Meghan, who is due with her first child with husband Ben Domenech this month, wore a black shell underneath a tan suit jacket.